 Discussion

 Our longitudinal survey of antipredatory behaviors in Gammarus pulex infected by Pomphorhynchus laevis, made in repeated measures, first confirmed previous observations that a shift occurred in refuge use between acanthella and cystacanth stages, i.e. between parasite stages non-infective and infective for the next host in the cycle (Dianne et al., 2011, 2014).
-This shift was nevertheless not observed for the activity rate, another behavior involved in predation avoidance.
+This shift was nevertheless not observed for the activity rate, another behavior involved in predation avoidance (Andersson et al., 1986; Bollache et al., 2006).
 In addition, our study brings new information on this anti-predatory behavior.

 First, confirming observations of Dianne et al. (2011), we found a difference in the ‘protective’ behavioral patterns of refuge use and activity rate according to the presence or absence of predatory cues.
-Indeed, while almost no difference between infected and uninfected animals was found when tests were made in control water, as seen using effect sizes, G. pulex infected by acanthellae use more the refuges and are more inactive than uninfected ones in fish-scented water.
-Fish scent is definitely a source of stress for gammarids: they generally increase their anti-predatory behavior when they perceive predatory cues (e.g. they are repulsed by the chemical cues originating from fish (Perrot-Minnot et al., 2007) and reduce their activity (Andersson et al., 1986; Bollache et al., 2006).
+Indeed, while almost no difference between infected and uninfected animals was found when tests were made in control water, G. pulex infected by acanthellae use more the refuges at the end of their parasite development and are more inactive than uninfected ones in fish-scented water.
+Fish scent is definitely a source of stress for gammarids: it generally increases anti-predatory behavior when gammarids perceive predatory cues (e.g. they are repulsed by the chemical cues originating from fish (Perrot-Minnot et al., 2007) and reduce their activity (Andersson et al., 1986; Bollache et al., 2006).
 The infection by acanthellae would therefore strengthen this behavior.
 In another acanthocephalan parasite, Polymorphus minutus, the protective behavior has been observed in absence of predatory cues (Bailly et al., 2018).
 This parasite nevertheless shows a different nature of behavioral changes, probably in link with the difference in life cycle (P. minutus is using birds as definitive hosts), with probable different mechanisms involved (Tain et al., 2006; Perrot‐Minnot et al., 2016).